2025 Solar Incentives Guide for Sanger, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Tax Exemptions: These can come in the form of property tax exemptions, which let you ignore the value of your solar system when calculating the taxes you pay on your house.
-You may also qualify for an exemption on sales tax at the time of purchase.
+• Tax Exemptions: These could come in the form of property tax exemptions, which allow you to ignore the value of your solar system when paying taxes on your home.
+You could also look for exemptions on sales tax at the time of purchase.

-• Solar Renewable Energy Certificate (SREC): In general, solar systems that produce over a specific (generally small) amount of electricity can qualify for SRECs or other similar performance-based incentives.
-SRECs and performance-based incentives in general are typically given by your state government.
-When you receive an SREC, you can sell it to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): In most cases, solar systems that produce more than a predetermined (usually small) amount of electricity can qualify for SRECs or similar performance-based incentives.
+SRECs and similar incentives are typically offered by your state government.
+When you receive an SREC, you can sell it to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.

 Federal Solar Incentives